Munch2home/MunchHouses-How-to/how-to-guides/how-to-integrate-postmates-with-MunchHouses-Network.md

-## How to set-up CloudWaitress &gt; Postmates integration
+## How to set-up MunchHouses &gt; Postmates integration

 {% tabs %}
 {% tab title="How to generate the Webhook?" %}